-As leaves fall to the ground, drift in the wind, or are ripped from branches during a storm, this is their story.
+As leaves fall to the ground, drift in the wind, or ripped from their branches during a storm, this is their story.

-This series explores the possibility that leaves are not only nutrients that return to the earth as they decompose, but carry the thoughts, memories and events that it's mother tree has experienced over its lifetime.
+Exploring the possibility that leaves are not only nutrients that return to the earth as they decompose, but that they carry the thoughts, memories and events that its mother tree has experienced over its lifetime.

 Mixed media/found object assemblages (framed dimensions 10.5” x 10.5”)